choria-io/puppet-mcollective/README.md

 Installation
 ------------

-NOTE: At the moment this is incomplete as a connector is not setup, in progress, you can configure your preffered one using the notes under `Configuring Server and Client`.

 You must have a AIO Puppet setup to communicate with a Puppet Master and it should already have certs, by convention certs sould match `fqdn`.
 The new security plugins require these certs.

+You need a middleware connector, this sets up a NATS.io based connector and does not configure the middleware for you.
+See the nodes in [NATS.md](NATS.md) for simple instructions to set up NATS.

-Simply install the `ripienaar-mcollective` module in your environment, it will bring in all it's dependencies.
+Once you have a connector install the `ripienaar-mcollective` module in your environment, it will bring in all it's dependencies.

 On a managed node include `mcollective`.